Uelese Petaia (Actor), Frankie Adams (Actress), Tusi Tamasese (Director, Screenwriter), Moderation: Jenni Zylka

 Uelese Petaia (Maea)Frankie Adams (Ilisa)Vaele Sima Urale (Seipua)Ene Petaia (Debt)Beulah Koale (Molesi)Anapela Polataivao (Dorothy)

-Born in Samoa in 1975, he studied social sciences at the University of Waikato before moving to the New Zealand Film & Television School and then taking a masters in screenwriting at the International Institute of Modern Letters at Victoria University in Wellington where he now lives with his wife and three children.
-His film O Le Tulafale (The Orator) screened in the Berlinale's NATIVe – Indigenous Cinema programme in 2013.Filmography
+Born in Samoa in 1975, he studied social sciences at the University of Waikato before graduating from the New Zealand Film & Television School.
+He went on to take a master’s in screenwriting at the International Institute of Modern Letters at Victoria University in Wellington where he now lives with his wife and three children.
+His film O Le Tulafale (The Orator) screened in the Berlinale’s NATIVe – A Journey into Indigenous Cinema programme in 2013; One Thousand Ropes premiered in Panorama in 2017.Filmography